arborchat/arborchat/specifications/sprout.md

 ```

 - `message_id` should be a unique unsigned integer that has not been sent to the remote side of the connection before.
-- `node_id` is the id of the node that roots the subtree for which this message is querying leaves.
+- `node_id` is the ID of the node that roots the subtree for which this message is querying leaves.
-- `quantity` should be the number of leaf nodes desired in the response.
+- `quantity` should be the number of Leaf nodes desired in the response.

 #### Example